jmau111/hugo-theme-ava/README.md

 If you don't set anything then the theme display the default image "https://raw.githubusercontent.com/jmau111/hugo-theme-ava/main/images/default.jpeg".

+## Comments

+There's now a custom Disqus partial.
+Please be aware this is not the most privacy-focused solution on the market.

+To enable it, edit the Site variable `disqus` in the `config.toml` and replace "xxxxxxx" by your Disqus handle.
+Otherwise, nothing will be loaded.

 ## TODO

 A lot of stuff, including: